 Pressure cookers are meant to make life easier.
 Households rejoiced when it came on the market.
 The pressure cooker aimed to cut the time of cooking and utilize practical, more efficient methods.
-The cooker acts as a sealed vessel in which food cooks with some form of hot liquid.
+The cooker acts as a sealed vessel in which food cooks with hot liquid.
 The concentrated food cooks under pressure, thus speeding up the process.
 Unfortunately, ill-made products can cause serious injury and damage.

 At Wyatt Law Firm, we believe that you should not have to worry about your safety when it comes to using a pressure cooker.
 These devices should be tested for user safety.
 Manufacturers who fail to do so should be held accountable.
-Stores who stock defective products can also be held responsible for selling a device known to cause injury.
+Stores that stock defective products can also be held responsible for selling a device known to cause injury.

 Call Wyatt Law Firm at 210-255-2231 or request a free consultation online to learn your legal rights!

 Pressure cookers are cooking devices that close in food and liquid.
 The sealed content then cooks under pressure with little air to slow the process.
 This method can be effective, unless the parts do not work the way they should.

 Common pressure cooker defects include: